shrishrirang/azure-mobile-apps-ios-client/README.md

-# Microsoft Azure Mobile Services
+# Microsoft Azure Mobile Apps

-With Microsoft Azure Mobile Services you can add a scalable backend to your connected client applications in minutes.
+With Microsoft Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
 To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile).

 ## Getting Started

-If you are new to Mobile Services, you can get started by following our tutorials for connecting your Mobile Services cloud backend to [iOS apps](http://azure.microsoft.com/en-us/documentation/articles/mobile-services-ios-get-started/).
+If you are new to Mobile Apps, you can get started by following our tutorials for connecting your Mobile Apps cloud backend to [iOS apps](http://azure.microsoft.com/en-us/documentation/articles/mobile-services-ios-get-started/).

 ## Download Source Code